StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 • **7 days before the deletion**
 • **on the day of deletion**

-If you set the deletion period to 5 days or choose a shorter one than your current deletion period, your team members will only receive one e-mail on the day of deletion for documents that have been longer on Skribble than the deletion period set.

 ..
 NOTE::
    The information below only applies to Enterprise customers who haven’t activated the deletion period for all documents.